knockout/knockout/documentation/checked-binding.md

       * <code id="checkedValue">checkedValue</code>

         If your binding also includes `checkedValue`, this defines the value used by the `checked` binding instead of the element's `value` attribute.
 This is useful if you want the value to be something other than a string (such as an integer or object), or you want the value set dynamically.
+For normally boolean checkboxes, this value is used instead of `true` to represent the *checked* state, with `undefined` used for the *unchecked* state.

         In the following example, the item objects themselves (not their `itemName` strings) will be included in the `chosenItems` array when their corresponding checkboxes are checked: